churchofturing/churchofturing.github.io/posts/motivating-macros.md

 ## Expressions that evaluate to themselves

-Try evaluating everything in this section, even if it's not very exciting.
+Try evaluating everything in this section, even though it's not very exciting.

 ### Numbers